kavehmz/kube-for-the-dyslexic/README.md

 # kube-for-the-dyslexic
 This readme is a step by step explanation of how Kuberentes works.

-I tried to write it in a way that doesn't need memorizing anything.
+I tried to write it in a way that doesn't need you memorizing anything.

 Just try follow the examples, try them yourself.